bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:54:27

 Yeah.
-That's also true because that's something that we haven't mentioned.
+That's also true because that's something that we haven't mentioned right?
 But you could always add junk here from the user side.
 It's like, okay, I want to obfuscate this a little bit more.
 Since the tower doesn't know anything about this, if you're not overwriting the data you're sending, you can just every now and then pop up some random junk that it's going to consume some of your slots, but it's going to make the tower potential analysis be screwed.